MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/restricted-access-control.md

 Consider a tenant Contoso which has set up a manual trust relation with another Azure AD organization Fabrikam, via B2B direct connect.
 When restricted access control is enabled for a Shared channel site in Contoso tenant, only users in Contoso will be subjected to restricted access control policy.
 Fabrikam users will continue to be evaluated for site permissions only.

-> [!NOTE]
+> [!NOTE]i
-> Information the user should notice even if skimmingSite permissions for a shared channel site can’t be managed independently through SharePoint and must be done in Microsoft Teams.
+> Site permissions for a shared channel site can’t be managed independently through SharePoint and must be done in Microsoft Teams.

 ## Auditing